KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Callouts.md

 let provider = try ProCalloutActionProvider.Swedish()
 ```

-Note that your license must include the locale, otherwise the provider will throw a license error.
+> Note: A localized provider will throw a license error if the locale isn't unlocked.

 ### How to customize a localized provider

-You can inherit and customize any localized provider, to customize that specific locale:
+You can inherit and customize any localized provider:

 ```swift
 class CustomProvider: ProCalloutActionProvider.Swedish {